Dyoma3/club-advisor-frontend/README.md

+# Club Advisor
-# Nuxt 3 Minimal Starter
+Nuxt 3 sample app
 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup